hollance/TheKissOfShame/README.md

 [Watch a short demo video](Unused/Promotional/TKOS_demo.mp4)

+## About this open source project

-The Kiss of Shame was never released.
+The Kiss of Shame was not completely finished and never saw a release.
 The source code was graciously donated to the open source community by its owner in 2024.
-The original code was written for JUCE 3.1.
-It has been updated to compile with JUCE 7.

-> **NOTE:** This repo is currently work-in-progress.
-There may be issues with the plug-in!
+The goal of this open source project is:

+1. To finish the plug-in and make binary releases available.
+2. Figure out how it works and document the code for eductional purposes.
+3. Potentially, improve the code.

+> **NOTE:** The source code that was donated does not contain all the features from the description.
+Notably, there is only one tape type and one environment (Hurricane Sandy), and the print-through function is missing.
+In its current form the plug-in only works well at a 44100 Hz sample rate.
+That said, it's still a fun plug-in with a cool UI, and there's a lot to learn from the source code!

 ## Installation instructions

 TODO

+> **NOTE:** This is currently work-in-progress.
+There may be issues with the plug-in!

 ## How to use this plug-in